-About Allen McDuffee
+About governmentality and Allen McDuffee

 For more than seven years, Allen worked at Washington, DC think tanks and private political consulting firms.
 He has also spent time in Egypt, Jordan, Israel and Palestine for work and for pleasure.